What to know about SB 4, the Texas immigration law in the courts now

 What is the legal challenge to the bill?

-The Biden administration and private immigration groups have sued over the legislation, arguing that Texas overstepped its constitutional limits and that immigration policy and law enforcement are exclusive functions of the federal government.
+The Biden administration has argued that Texas overstepped its constitutional limits in passing SB 4, and they maintain that immigration policy and law enforcement are exclusive functions of the federal government.

-On Feb.
-29, the district judge hearing the case issued a preliminary injunction to block the law from enforcement while the case was being heard.
+Critics of SB 4 have cast the law as Texas' attempt to take over those law enforcement capabilities, a notion that Nielson disputed at Wednesday's hearing.
+"That's really not true," he told the panel.
+"What Texas wants to do is to be able to coordinate with the federal government."

-Texas appealed the injunction to the Fifth Circuit Court of Appeals.
-That court then issued an administrative stay of the injunction — which would have allowed the law to go into effect as the case was heard — but put a 7-day hold on its own stay to allow the Supreme Court to intervene.
+Federal attorneys, meanwhile, have repeatedly pointed to a 2012 Supreme Court decision known as Arizona vs. United States, a case about a state law in Arizona that sought to create state-level crimes for immigration offenses and empower local law enforcement to check citizenship status and arrest people suspected of being in the country illegally.
+In a 5-3 decision, the court sided with the federal government and struck down most of Arizona's law.

 What do opponents of the law say?